What are your plans for this summer after Covid?

 Things to do in Varkala: Yoga, boating, paragliding, kayaking, parasailing, exploring beaches

-Wayanad is the perfect destination for a refreshing holiday in Kerala away from the scorching heat and blazing summer temperature.
+Wayanad is the perfect destination for a refreshing holiday in Kerala in summer away from the scorching heat and blazing summer temperature.
 This gem of a place is replete with beautiful sub-tropical savannahs, cloud-kissed hills, verdant spice plantations, thick jungles, an exquisite variety of fauna, and a distinct cultural heritage that makes it a great choice for a refreshing summer vacation with friends and family.

 What truly makes it unique is the fact that it’s one of the least populated regions in Kerala and an entirely pristine destination, making it an ideal choice for those looking for offbeat locations and untouched natural beauty for a leisurely vacation in Summer.
-Nestled snugly on the southern tip of the Deccan Plateau, Wayanad is the coolest place in Kerala during summer for those who simply wish to lose themselves in a hilly destination just as beautiful as Munnar minus the crowds, allowing themselves the luxury of waking up to gorgeous and undisturbed views of misty hills every morning!
+Nestled snugly on the southern tip of the Deccan Plateau, Wayanad is the coolest place in Kerala in summer for those who simply wish to lose themselves in a hilly destination just as beautiful as Munnar minus the crowds, allowing themselves the luxury of waking up to gorgeous and undisturbed views of misty hills every morning!

 Things to do in Wayanad: Exploring caves, boating, kayaking, island hopping, Chembra trek, wildlife sighting.

 Those looking for the remarkably beautiful landscapes of Alleppey as well as a chance to sail in those gorgeous backwaters that Kerala is famous for, while not having to deal with an army of tourists at the same time should definitely stay for a day or two in Kumarakom.
 Packed with just as much excitement as its rather popular version of Alleppey, Kumarakom is nothing less than a jewel tucked in a peaceful and undisturbed part of Kerala.
-But are peace and seclusion it’s only winning points above Alleppey?
+But are peace and seclusion its only winning points above Alleppey?
 No, there’s more.